 Can be managed only at the international WOO

-1 This is absolutely true.
+It is the absolute truth.
 But the question is not in the drive and getting a car from the rental office.
 Everything is not so rosy unfortunately. ...